ryan-mooore/topomc/README.md

 ## How it Works

 Chunk data is read by opening the world save directory and reading its region files (`.mca`).
-Once the region data is decoded chunks can be iterated through to find surface blocks (can be changed by editing [surface_blocks.txt](surface_blocks.txt)).
+Once the region data is decoded chunks can be iterated through to find surface blocks (can be changed by editing [symbols.json](symbols.json)).
 To make this process more efficient, the script takes advantage of precomputed heightmaps, which are also decoded from their binary format.
 These heightmaps contain info such as the y-level of the first motion-blocking minecraft block, so efficiency of finding the surface is greatly improved.

 After the chunks are read several `.tif` files are saved in a folder called `data` at the root directory of the project.
 These files contain the raw data extracted from the minecraft files that is needed to create the topographical map. `.tif` files are chosen as they are a cross-compatible and effective data matrix format.